1

 How much do christian software developer jobs pay per year?

-As of Jul 18, 2026, the average yearly pay for christian software developer in Illinois is $108,381.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for christian software developer in Illinois is $108,381.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $87,200.00 and $126,000.00 per year, depending on experience, location, and employer.

-What is a Christian Software Developer job?
+What is a Christian software developer?

 A Christian Software Developer is a software professional who integrates their faith with their work by developing technology solutions that align with Christian values.
 This may involve creating applications for churches, ministries, or faith-based organizations, as well as upholding ethical coding practices and workplace integrity.
 While their technical responsibilities are similar to those of any software developer, they often prioritize projects that support Christian missions or ethical software development.

-What kinds of projects does a Christian Software Developer typically work on, and how does faith influence the work environment?
+What kinds of projects does a Christian software developer typically work on, and how does faith influence the work environment?

 Christian Software Developers often work on projects for churches, non-profit ministries, faith-based organizations, or businesses that prioritize Christian values, developing applications for community engagement, donation platforms, or educational content.
 The work environment usually emphasizes collaboration, ethical development practices, and a supportive atmosphere that encourages open discussion of values and purpose.
 Faith may influence meetings, decision-making, or team culture, with shared principles guiding both technical and interpersonal aspects of the job.
 This creates a unique opportunity for developers to align their professional expertise with their personal beliefs, contributing to missions they find meaningful.